 Prior to joining the KU Law faculty, Suzanne Valdez was an attorney with Kansas Legal Services in Kansas City, Kansas.
 Her other professional work includes serving as a pro tem judge in Douglas County District Court and as a special prosecutor with the Wyandotte County District Attorney’s Office.
 Valdez maintains a small part-time private practice focusing on civil litigation.

 Valdez graduated from the KU School of Law in 1996.
 She was a member of the Kansas Journal of Law & Public Policy, a research and teaching assistant, a participant in the Legal Aid Clinic, and winner of a Foulston & Siefkin Excellence in Appellate Advocacy Award and the 1996 Walter Hiersteiner Outstanding Service Award.

 An outstanding teacher, Valdez was the recipient of the 2000 and 2015 Immel Award for Teaching Excellence and the 2002 Moreau Award for commitment to advising students.

-In addition to her commitment to teaching students practical skills, Valdez provides dedicated service to the national and state bar, as well as the University of Kansas community.
+In addition to her commitment to teaching students practical skills and preparing them for a client-centric law practice, Valdez provides dedicated service to the national and state bar, as well as to the University of Kansas community.

 - Deposition Skills Workshop